 We are proud to announce that Mayor de Blasio and the New York City Department of Youth and Community Development have chosen Manhattan Youth to provide publicly funded middle school programs in 15 District 2 and District middle schools!
+(Grades 6 to 8.)
 In addition to I.S.
 289, I.S.
 276, Salk School of Science, the Clinton School for Writers and Artist, Quest to Learn, the Ella Baker School, the Professional Performing Arts School (PPAS) and East Side Middle School starting in September 2015, we will provide a broad menu of extracurricular activities for middle school students at Lower Manhattan Community School, Computer School, the Anderson School, Simon Baruch Middle School, Yorkville East, City Knoll and NYC Lab Middle School for Collaborative Studies!
 Working closely with the principal and faculty of each school, we have assembled a program that supports the culture and curriculum of each school.
 We provide a complete extracurricular program, including interscholastic sports teams, school plays, STEM, literacy and arts enrichment activities, and daily homework support.

 Middle-School After-School Program activities vary per school.
 To see the activities available for your child's school, please select the appropriate school below.

 IS 289IS 276SalkClinton Quest to LearnElla BakerPPAS ESMS City Knoll LAB The Computer School The Anderson School Yorkville East LMC Spruce Street Simon Baruch